 Microsoft, which also helps prevent the agent from being shut down.
 This feature requires the device to be running

 Windows 101709 or later or

 Kill Unsafe Running Processes and Their Sub Processes

-If this setting is selected, the agent terminates processes and child processes, regardless of their state when a threat is detected (.exe or .dll).
+If this setting is selected, the agent terminates processes and child processes (.exe or .dll), regardless of their state when a threat is detected.
 This offers a high level of control over malicious processes that might be running on a device.

 The file must be auto-quarantined, manually quarantined, or quarantined using the global quarantine list.
 This feature must be enabled before the file is quarantined.
 If this feature is enabled but the file is not quarantined or auto-quarantined, the processes will continue to run.

 Example:A file is allowed to run, then you decide to quarantine the file.
-With this feature enabled, the file is quarantined and the process is terminated.
-If disabled, the file would be quarantined, but because the file was allowed to run, any processes started by the file could continue to run.
+When this setting enabled, the file is quarantined and the process is terminated, along with any child processes.
+If this setting is disabled, the file would be quarantined, but because the file was allowed to run, any processes started by the file could continue to run.

 Background Threat Detection